About Jordan Elias

 Education & Credentials

-Jordan holds a master’s degree in cognitive neuroscience from Freie Universität Berlin and a bachelor’s in psychology and music therapy from Berklee College of Music.
-He is board-certified by the Certification Board for Music Therapy and has completed over 1000 hours of supervised clinical practice.
+Jordan holds a master's degree in cognitive neuroscience from Freie Universität Berlin and a bachelor's degree in psychology and music therapy from Berklee College of Music.
+He is board-certified by the Certification Board for Music Therapists (CBMT) — the independent body that sets the professional standard for music therapists in the United States and internationally — and has completed over 1,000 hours of supervised clinical practice.
+The MT-BC credential requires ongoing continuing education to maintain.
+His graduate research investigated the impact of sound on stress using behavioural and neuroimaging methods, grounding his clinical work in a direct understanding of how music affects the brain and nervous system.

 Frequently Asked Questions